AKA: Zhan Gu, Zin Gu

 -Film Buff Bonus: One of the drummers in the commune has a Kill Bill poster in the background.
 How ironic given the idyllic setting with a bloody action movie…

 Now, I’m no stranger to Chinese-language films as I’ve reviewed a handful of them over the past couple of years.
 I’ve critiqued Mulan: Rise of a Warrior, the White Haired Witch remake, The Piano in a Factory, and Please Vote For Me to certainly name a few.
-However, those films were made in mainland China, so I thought I would try other Chinese areas.
+However, those films were made in mainland China, so I thought I would try other parts of that nation.
 Surprisingly, I forgot to check out the cinema in Hong Kong.
 How ignorant of me.

 I guess it’s better late than never when it comes to scoring geography points in Iridium Eye though.